olivierfriard/boris_docs/analysis.rst

 .. image:: images/advanced_filter_example2.png
-   :alt: Advanced event filter summary
+   :alt: Advanced event filter with parenthesis
    :width: 80%

 The results can be saved in a Tab Separted Values (TSV) file using the **Save results** button.